 White Sutton Syndrome (WHSUS) is a condition characterized by autism and developmental delay and/or intellectual disability, as well as a characteristic facial profile.
 Children may also have speech and language delay, motor difficulties, vision problems, hearing loss, seizures, gastrointestinal problems, obesity, anxiety, and attentional problems.

-WHSUS is typically a “de novo” genetic change, meaning it is not usually inherited.
+While there are some reports of it being passed from parent to child, WHSUS is typically a “de novo” genetic change, meaning it is most often a spontaneous change, rather than an inherited one.
 WHSUS may also be referred to as a POGZ mutation due to the location of the de novo change on the POGZ gene.
 Included below are a few reference sources recommended by our medical advisory board.
 If you know someone who’s been recently diagnosed, you can find more in-depth information about WHSUS here.